cisagov/ScubaGear/baselines/defender.md

           that retains Exchange Online, SharePoint Online, OneDrive for Business, and Azure Active Directory audit records for one year.
           Additional record types require custom audit retention policies.
+          Agencies may also consider alternate storage locations and services to meet audit log retention needs.

 ### Resources